ToyotaResearchInstitute/att-aware/README.md

 Note that, the above command assumes that the model used for recalibration was trained using the default cost parameters.
 It is important that the cost coefficients match the original values.
 Furthermore, the `dropout_ratio` for `driver_facing` gaze module should be set at `0.0` so that gaze is available as a side-channel input to the network at all times.
 The miscalibration noise levels can be specified using the `miscalibration_noise_levels` argument.

 ### Awareness Estimation
-CHM can used for attended awareness estimation based on scene context and an imperfect gaze information.
+MAAD can used for attended awareness estimation based on scene context and an imperfect gaze information.
 The attended awareness estimation script is located at `att-aware/src/scripts/experiment_chm_awareness_estimation.py`

 The attended awareness estimation script can be run using the following command: